ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

       do_rectify: False
 ```

-Baidu recommends that you perform the intrinsic calibration for every single camera instead of using unified intrinsic parameters for every camera.
+It is recommended that you perform the intrinsic calibration for every single camera instead of using unified intrinsic parameters for every camera.
 If you follow this practice, you can improve the accuracy of the extrinsic calibration results.

 ### Initial Extrinsic File